 How do I enter in my tax information?

-Publishers will need to submit a W-9 and enter their tax information for validation.
-The name entered must exactly match what the IRS has on file.
+Publishers will need to enter their relevant tax information for validation.
+The name entered must exactly match what your local government has on file.
 For example, Inc. vs. Incorporated.

 Will you send an invoice?

 Invoices are not sent.
 Publishers receive an email when the payments are issued.
 The emails include the publisher account ID, the earnings amount, and the invoice date.
 The earnings are also listed under the “Monetization” tab in Media Studio once they are processed.

 How will I know my earnings information ahead of the payment window?

 The publisher estimated earnings are shown in the analytics tab.
 They are on a 2-day delay.
 They are estimates and there can be deltas between the estimates and the final payment amounts.
 See the partner terms for additional details.